jotaijs/jotai-ai/README.md

 ## Usage

-`jotai-ai` has the same API as [Vercel AI SDK](https://sdk.vercel.ai/docs) but with Jōtai atoms.
+`jotai-ai` has the similar API as [Vercel AI SDK](https://sdk.vercel.ai/docs) but with Jōtai atoms.

-So you can integrate it with your existing Jotai atoms easily.
+You can integrate it with your existing Jotai atoms easily, and use it in `Next.js`, `React.js`, and even Vanilla JS.

 ### `chatAtoms`